-Content, when done right, can help legitimize your business, acquire customers, and solidify your brand identity.
+You need content—no matter what your product or service is.
+Content is essential for any type of marketing or communications effort and, when done right, can help: legitimize your business, acquire customers, and solidify your brand identity.
 If you have the resources to pay for a content strategist, by all means hire one.
-If not, start by writing your own most essential materials.
+If not, start by creating your own most essential materials.

 - Am I using the most effective platform to communicate with customers?

 - Does the tone of my content resonate with customers and leave them wanting more?

 - Does my content reflect the brand identity I’m trying to establish?

 - Am I looking for ways to be innovative with my content in order to grab customers’ attention?

 - Does my content clearly communicate what customers need to know?